-Some of these middle grade books have been hard for me to resist finishing myself after they sleep!
+Some of these diverse middle grade books have been hard for me to resist finishing myself after they sleep!
 Here are 10 of our favorites.
-Each one of these books is 100% kid approved!
+Each one of these books is 100% kid-approved.

+This was a hard book to stop reading each night–we all loved it and were happy to discover there’s a series when we finished.
 Three young girls travel from Brooklyn to Oakland one summer to get to know their mother who abandoned them.
-It’s the summer of the 1968 in Oakland and the mom doesn’t want much to do with her kids and sends them off to the Black Panther’s day camp where they learn about the civil rights movement and community.
+It’s the summer of 1968 in Oakland and the mom doesn’t want much to do with her kids and sends them off to the Black Panther’s day camp where they learn about the civil rights movement and community.

 This is the only book on the list I didn’t read with my daughters but listening to my youngest and her friend talk about the book, I knew we had to include it.